GalTechDev/BetterList/README.md

 # BetterList C Library

 BetterList is a C library that allows you to create list and dictionary with multiple data types.
-This library provides a flexible and easy-to-use interface for managing lists in your C programs.
+This library provides a flexible and easy-to-use interface for managing Object in your C programs.

 ## Getting Started